-George had participated in an annual charity bike ride for the past five years, and we suggested that he volunteer to coordinate the next ride.
+George had participated in an annual charity bike ride for the past five years, so we suggested that he volunteer to coordinate the next ride.
 The event became this bullet point on his resume: “Led annual bike ride to raise money in support of autistic children.
 Recruited volunteers, coordinated vendors and managed finances.
 Resulted in 14% increase in revenue over prior year.”

 Your MBA resume is prime real estate for showcasing savvy communication skills through crisp writing and well-chosen words.
 You can make even the most mundane tasks shine as you bullet-point your professional accomplishments.

-Here’s a real example of a blah bullet point in a client’s first draft: “Helped with new software implementation.”
+A real example of a blah bullet point in a client’s first draft: “Helped with new software implementation.”

-Now, a brilliant bullet point: “Spearheaded software upgrade in the San Francisco field office by coordinating with software developer, leading training sessions and facilitating implementation schedule.”
+Now, here’s a brilliant bullet point: “Spearheaded software upgrade in the San Francisco field office by coordinating with software developer, leading training sessions and facilitating implementation schedule.”
 The second example offers a much more comprehensive understanding of the scope of the accomplishment.

 Once we translated that into something the MBA admissions audience would understand, the resume said: “Devised and launched outbound communications plan for our premier voice activated product.
 Product was well received and became cash flow positive within 14 months.”
 Much better.

-But this is also an opportunity to illustrate the things that you have done that may set you apart from the typical analyst.
-In addition to outlining some of your standard activities, you may want to include that you trained a newly hired analyst, led college recruiting efforts or organized an office-wide volunteer initiative.
+But this is also where you can show what sets you apart from the typical analyst.
+For example, in addition to outlining some of your routine activities, you may want to include that you trained a newly hired analyst, led college recruiting efforts, or organized an office-wide volunteer initiative.